Battle of Buxar (1764): Epic War That Shaped India's Future

 • August 1765: The Company’s Dominance Secured: The Treaty of Allahabad grants the British East India Company the right to collect revenue from Bengal, Bihar, and Orissa, solidifying their control over these regions.

-This timeline highlights the rising tensions, the formation of a resistance against the British, and their ultimate victory at Buxar.
+This timeline highlights the rising tensions, the formation of resistance against the British, and their ultimate victory at Buxar.
 The treaty that followed cemented their dominance in the region.

 Outcome and Result of the Battle of Buxar